weewx/weewx/docs/devnotes.md

-# Notes for Developers of the WeeWX Weather System
+# Notes for WeeWX developers

 This guide is intended for developers contributing to the open source project WeeWX.